IBM-Cloud/ansible-collection-ibm/docs/ibm_vmaas_vdc.rst

     (Required for new resource) A human readable ID for the virtual data center (VDC).

-  fast_provisioning_enabled (False, bool, None)
-    Determines whether this virtual data center has fast provisioning enabled or not.

-  rhel_byol (False, bool, False)
-    Indicates if the RHEL VMs will be using the license from IBM or the customer will use their own license (BYOL).

-  windows_byol (False, bool, False)
-    Indicates if the Microsoft Windows VMs will be using the license from IBM or the customer will use their own license (BYOL).

   ram (False, int, None)
     The RAM usage limit on the virtual data center (VDC) in GB (1024^3 bytes).
 Supported for VDCs deployed on a multitenant Cloud Director site.
 This property is applicable when the resource pool type is reserved.